plone/training/transmogrifier/basics.rst

     $ env/bin/buildout
     $ bin/instance fg

-This will start up the instance for you, and will be accessible in your browser at http://localhost:8080.
+This will start up the instance in foreground mode for you, and will be accessible in your browser at http://localhost:8080.
 Click the 'Create a new Plone site' button, and create a site with the id `Plone`.